The Ultimate Edinburgh 3-Day Itinerary

 Camera Obscura and World of Illusions

-This attraction will take you through various optical illusions, magical tricks, artistic maze, fun games and illuminations.
-The Victorian Camera Obscura placed at the top floor of the building is the main highlight which showcases a 360 degree panoramic view of Edinburgh.
-Interestingly the Camera Obscura has been existing since the 19th century which makes the experience all the more fascinating.
+This attraction will take you through various optical illusions, magical tricks, an artistic maze, fun games, and illuminations.
+The Victorian Camera Obscura, placed on the top floor of the building, is the main highlight, which showcases a 360 degree panoramic view of Edinburgh.
+Interestingly, the Camera Obscura has existed since the 19th century, which makes the experience all the more fascinating.

 Scotch Whisky Experience

 The Scotch Whisky Experience has the world’s largest collection of whisky.
-The tour at this place would start with a fun filled barrel ride that would be taking you around.
-You would get to learn about the history, origin and varieties of whisky and would also be amused by the display of one of it’s kind whisky collections.
+The tour at this place would start with a fun filled barrel ride that would take you around.
+You would get to learn about the history, origin, and varieties of whisky and would also be amused by the display of one of its kind whisky collections.
 You can also dine at the restaurant there and try out the finest Scottish whisky.

 Scottish Story Telling Center, John Knox House

 The Scottish Story Telling Center is the world’s first modern live story telling center.
 It’s the best place to know about the historical Scottish tales.
-Many musical, literature, arts and theatrical events are held at this center, one of the most well known to be the Scottish International Story Telling Festival.
-Every August, it also serves as a venue for Edinburgh Festival Fringe which is world’s largest art festival.
+Many musical, literature, arts, and theatrical events are held at this center, one of the most well known to be the Scottish International Story Telling Festival.
+Every August, it also serves as a venue for the Edinburgh Festival Fringe, which is the world’s largest art festival.

 Arthur’s Seat

-Going on a hike to the Arthur’s Seat is absolutely one of the best things to do in Edinburgh.
+Going on a hike to Arthur’s Seat is absolutely one of the best things to do in Edinburgh.
 The beauty of this place would awe you in no time.
-The incredible views of the city from this highest peak in Edinburgh makes the climb worthy.
+The incredible views of the city from this highest peak in Edinburgh make the climb worthwhile.
 The hike is really short and may take about half an hour.
 Do put on some comfortable shoes and a jacket to keep yourself warm if it gets windy at the peak.

 St. Anthony’s Chapel

-One of the trails leading to the Arthur’s Seat has the ruins of St. Anthony’s Chapel which dates back to the 14th century.
+One of the trails leading to Arthur’s Seat has the ruins of St. Anthony’s Chapel, which dates back to the 14th century.
 The stone ruins have a great backdrop of the city and a river referred to as St. Margaret’s Loch.

-The very picturesque Calton hill is one of the best places to visit in Edinburgh.
-You may be gushing over the beautiful architectures in the city from the hill if you could reach there during the sunrise.
-There are many monuments in the Calton hill, each showcasing a different perspective of the gorgeous city Edinburgh.
+The very picturesque Calton Hill is one of the best places to visit in Edinburgh.
+You may be gushing over the beautiful architecture in the city from the hill if you could reach there during the sunrise.
+There are many monuments on Calton Hill, each showcasing a different perspective of the gorgeous city of Edinburgh.

-The Dugald Stewart Monument, National Monument, Observatory House and Nelson Monument are the noteworthy sites to visit at the Calton Hill.
-This hill is also a great spot to catch up a mesmerizing sunset.
+The Dugald Stewart Monument, National Monument, Observatory House, and Nelson Monument are the noteworthy sites to visit at Calton Hill.
+This hill is also a great spot to catch a mesmerizing sunset.
 Visiting Calton Hill would be an unforgettable experience for you and is a must in your Edinburgh itinerary.

-If you have missed out hiking the Arthur’s Seat, the Calton Hill would be an easier climb and totally worthy.
+If you have missed out hiking Arthur’s Seat, Calton Hill would be an easier climb and totally worthy.

 Princes Street Gardens